Make Race Flow Work for You!

 Upgrade/Downgrade Report

-Each Friday through Sunday, this report provides our interpretation of Racing Flow figures for 3 race cards.
+This report provides our interpretation of Racing Flow figures for up to 3 race cards.
 It is not a traditional selection sheet.
 Upgrades are runners that have recently raced vs. FLOW and/or BIAS.
 Downgrades are runners that have recently raced with FLOW and/or BIAS in their favor.
 The report will not tell you whether today’s placement is realistic, the surface & distance are suitable, or if the expected pace scenario will favor the runner.
 In short, you’ll still have to handicap!

 The Racing Flow Database